cypator/splate-api/source/index.html.md

 </aside>

-## Execution report
+## Trade

-Client -> Cypator.
+Cypator -> Client.<br/>
-For placed orders execution report will be sent in the below format.
-It need not be acknowledged.
-Cypator sends message to taker.
+As a response for an order Cypator will reply with a trade.

-### Request Example
+> Request Example

 ```json
 {
     "ts": "1706601667037",